The 2025 Status list is live ! View all posts

 When to Apply Serum:

-Step 5: Moisturizing – Lock in Hydration
+Step 5: Moisturising – Lock in Hydration

-Moisturizing Tips:
+Moisturising Tips:

 Step 6: Sun Protection – A Must for Glowing Skin

 The importance of sun protection cannot be overstated.
-Exposure to UV rays can cause premature aging, sunspots, and increase the risk of skin cancer.
+Exposure to UV rays can cause premature ageing, sunspots, and increase the risk of skin cancer.
 Sunscreen is the most crucial step for maintaining glowing, youthful skin.

 • For everyday use, pick a lightweight sunscreen that absorbs quickly and doesn’t leave a white cast.